The wrong question has been haunting you

 How do I prevent burnout with work-life integration?

 Burnout with integration happens when you blend so thoroughly that you never fully disengage mentally from work.
-Prevent it by establishing clear protected zones: protected sleep and recovery time, at least one full day per week genuinely off work, intentional breaks from work-related thinking, and regular reassessment of whether integration is sustainable or whether you need to strengthen some boundaries.
+Research on psychological detachment — the ability to mentally switch off from work during non-work time — shows it is one of the strongest predictors of recovery and sustained performance [5].
+Prevent burnout by establishing clear protected zones: protected sleep and recovery time, at least one full day per week genuinely off work, intentional breaks from work-related thinking, and regular reassessment of whether integration is sustainable or whether you need to strengthen some boundaries.
 Integration requires more self-discipline than separation because the boundaries are internal rather than structural.
 Without this discipline, integration becomes constant availability masked as flexibility.

 Which approach is better for parents?